Kuldip Chand Agnihotri

-Kuldip Chand Agnihotri (born in 1951) was Vice Chancellor of Central University of Himachal Pradesh.
-He is eminent academician and member of various academic bodies.
+Kuldip Chand Agnihotri (born in 1951) was Vice Chancellor of Central University of Himachal Pradesh and served their from 20 April 2015 to 25 March 2021.
+He is eminent academic and member of various academic bodies.

 Education

 Agnihotri completed his B.Sc. from Sikh National College.
 He did his MA from Khalsa College, Layalpur, Jalandhar.
 He obtained his Ph.D. degree from Punjab University, Chandigarh.